nagashi/age-haskell/README_FLOWCHART.md

 ## Maintaining the Diagram

-When the algorithm in `age.hs` is modified, also update the embedded Mermaid diagram in the comments.
+When the algorithm in `app/Main.hs` is modified, also update the embedded Mermaid diagram in the comments.
 The automation will handle updating `README.md`.

 ### Example workflow:
-1. Edit `age.hs` - modify both code and embedded diagram to match new algorithm
+1. Edit `app/Main.hs` - modify both code and embedded diagram to match new algorithm
 2. Save the file
 3. If using a watcher, `README.md` updates automatically
 4. If not, run `./update_flowchart.sh` or `make`